Vasilije Micić: Anadolu Efes (2018–2023)

 On 20 June 2018, Micić signed a two-year contract with Turkish club Anadolu Efes.
-In 2018–19 season, Micić led his team to the 2019 EuroLeague Final Four, where they lost in the final game to the CSKA Moscow.
-Over 37 games in 2018–19 EuroLeague season, he averaged career-highs of 12.1 points, 5.5 assists, and 2.2 rebounds per game.
+In the 2018–19 season, Micić led the team to the 2019 EuroLeague Final Four, where they lost in the final game to CSKA Moscow.
+Over 37 games in the 2018–19 EuroLeague season, he averaged career-highs of 12.1 points, 5.5 assists, and 2.2 rebounds per game.

-On 25 May 2019, Micić signed two-year contract extension with Anadolu Efes.
-On 10 August 2020, his agent confirmed that he was returning to the team for the 2020–21 season, rather than try for the NBA.
+On 25 May 2019, Micić signed a two-year contract extension with Anadolu Efes.
+On 10 August 2020, his agent confirmed that he was returning to the team for the 2020–21 season, rather than trying for the NBA.

-By the end of his 2020–21 EuroLeague campaign, Micić became just the fourth EuroLeague player of all-time to score at least 100 two-pointers, 70 threes, and 100 free throws in a single season.
+By the end of his 2020–21 EuroLeague campaign, Micić became the fourth EuroLeague player of all-time to score at least 100 two-pointers, 70 threes, and 100 free throws in a single season.
 He also became the first player ever to have made more than 132 two-pointers while making at least 70 triples and 100 free throws.
-For his major performances all season long, Micić was named to the All-EuroLeague First Team, and received the EuroLeague MVP award.
-As well, Micić and his fellow Serbian countryman Nikola Jokić became the first-ever pair of players from the same country to be awarded both NBA MVP and EuroLeague MVP honors in the same season.
-On 30 May 2021, he led his team to their first Euroleague Championship and was named the EuroLeague Final Four MVP.
-Over 40 EuroLeague games, he averaged then-career-high 16.7 points per game.
+Micić was named to the All-EuroLeague First Team, and received the EuroLeague MVP award.
+As well, Micić and his fellow Serbian countryman Nikola Jokić became the first-ever pair of players from the same country to be awarded both the NBA MVP and the EuroLeague MVP honors in the same season.
+On 30 May 2021, he led his team to their first Euroleague Championship, and was named the EuroLeague Final Four MVP.
+Over 40 EuroLeague games, he averaged a then-career-high 16.7 points per game.

-Over 34 games of the 2021–22 EuroLeague season, Micić averaged season-leading and career-high 18.2 points (for which he received the Alphonso Ford EuroLeague Top Scorer Trophy), 4.6 assists, and 2.7 rebounds per game.
-Micić won back-to-back EuroLeague title with Anadolu Efes, after scoring the winning three-pointer in the 2022 EuroLeague Final Four semifinal game against Olympiacos, and later scoring 23 points in the final game against Real Madrid.
-For his performances, he was once again named the EuroLeague Final Four MVP.
+Over 34 games of the 2021–22 EuroLeague season, Micić averaged a season-leading and career-high 18.2 points (for which he received the Alphonso Ford EuroLeague Top Scorer Trophy), 4.6 assists, and 2.7 rebounds per game.
+Micić won back-to-back EuroLeague titles with Anadolu Efes, after scoring the winning three-pointer in the 2022 EuroLeague Final Four semifinal game against Olympiacos, and later scoring 23 points in the final game against Real Madrid.
+He was once again named the EuroLeague Final Four MVP.

 Oklahoma City Thunder (2023–2024)

-In June 2014, alongside his teammates Nemanja Dangubić and Nikola Jokić, Micić attended the Eurocamp, a basketball camp based in Treviso for the NBA draft prospects.
-He impressed scouts, putting 14 points and 10 assists in 25 minutes of the game.
+In June 2014, alongside his teammates Nemanja Dangubić and Nikola Jokić, Micić attended the Eurocamp, a basketball camp based in Treviso, Italy, for the NBA draft prospects.
+He impressed scouts, with 14 points and 10 assists in 25 minutes of the game.

 In March 2014, Micić confirmed that he would enter the 2014 NBA draft.
 On 26 June 2014, Micić was selected by the Philadelphia 76ers with the 52nd overall pick in the 2014 NBA draft.

-On 8 December 2020, the 76ers traded Micić's draft rights to the Oklahoma City Thunder alongside Al Horford and the rights to Théo Maledon for Danny Green, Vincent Poirier and Terrance Ferguson.
+On 8 December 2020, the 76ers traded Micić's draft rights to the Oklahoma City Thunder alongside Al Horford and the rights to Théo Maledon, for Danny Green, Vincent Poirier,and Terrance Ferguson.

 On 17 July 2023, Micić signed a contract with the Thunder.
-In 30 games with the Thunder, Micić had a limited role averaging 3.3 points and 2.5 assists per game.
+In 30 games with the Thunder, Micić had a limited role and averaged 12,0 minutes, 3.3 points, and 2.5 assists per game.